Are heuristic switches necessary to control dissipation in modern smoothed particle hydrodynamics ?: Tests

 \subsection{The shock-tube}

 In this test, a box with the size and number of equal-mass particles specified in Table~\ref{tab:table_cases} is initialized with a gas that has a strong discontinuity in density and pressure across a contact interface at $(x=x_c)$.
-The problem has a well-known analytical solution \citep{sod1978}, which we use to assess the performance of the different artificial-viscosity (AV) prescriptions.
+The problem has a well-known analytical solution \citep{sod1978}, which we use to assess the performance of the different shock-capturing prescriptions.

-The setup follows common practice \citep{Wadsley17, price18}: on the left state $(x< x_c)$, we take $\rho_l=1$, $p_l=1$; on the right state $(x> x_c)$, $\rho_r=0.125$, $p_r=0.10$.
-The particle distribution across the contact was left unsmoothed, but the pressure was smoothed according to
+The setup follows common practice \citep{Wadsley17, price18}: in the left state $(x< x_c)$, we take $\rho_l=1$, $p_l=1$; in the right state $(x> x_c)$, $\rho_r=0.125$, $p_r=0.10$.
+The particle distribution across the contact is left unsmoothed, but the pressure was smoothed according to

 with $\delta=0.01$, $x_c=0.5$, $A=0.45$, and $B=0.55$.